-Programmatic has continued to be a big display advertising buzz word across the paid media space for almost a decade, but it still isn’t widely adopted by managers or businesses because there seems to be a disconnect between what it is, how to get started, and what happens after deciding to dive into programmatic advertising.
+Programmatic advertising has had a constant presence across the paid media space for over a decade.
+However, it still isn’t widely adopted by managers or businesses because there continues to be a disconnect between what it is, how to get started, and what happens after deciding to dive into programmatic advertising.

 Today, I want to help you jump start your programmatic journey.
 There are a lot of resources out there to help, but I’ve narrowed it down to make it easy for you.
 So, there are 3 key tools and resources you need to get started: